Nanboy-Ronan/Personal-Web/_pages/about.md

   - /about.html
 ---

-Hello, I'm Ruinan Jin.
-Currently, I am pursuing a B.S.
-(Hon.) in Computer Science at the University of British Columbia.
-Throughout my undergraduate journey, I have been fortunate to get the opportunity to work in both the Computer Science industry (through UBC's Coop Program) and Machine Learning research.
-I gained industrial experience at Amazon Web Services and Sierra Wireless.
-After the taste of both the industry and research, I am resolute in my decision to pursue interdisciplinary Machine Learning research as my future career.
+Hello, I'm Ruinan Jin, currently graduate student focus on medical and trustworthy machine learning.
+Previously, I gained a B.S.
+(Hon.) in Computer Science at UBC.
 Below is a list of my research interests.

 ## Research Interest
 * Federated Learning (FL)